openequella/openEQUELLA/README.md

 # EQUELLA Selenium Tests

-Install SBT and one of the drivers for Chrome or Firefox - [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/) or [geckodriver](https://github.com/mozilla/geckodriver/releases).
+Install SBT and one of the drivers for Chrome or Firefox (make sure the appropriate Browser is installed) - [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/) or [geckodriver](https://github.com/mozilla/geckodriver/releases).

 Copy the `config/resources/application.conf.example` to `config/resources/application.conf` and